NCM 40x13.5x5 / N38 - channel magnetic holder

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Possible danger arising from small pieces of magnets are risky, if swallowed, which becomes significant in the context of children's health.
-Additionally, small elements of these magnets are able to complicate diagnosis after entering the body.
+- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
+Furthermore, small elements of these devices are able to hinder the diagnostic process when they are in the body.

 The magnet coating is made of nickel, so be cautious if you have an allergy.